How to Look Up an LLC in Idaho? (Step by Step Guide)

 A man looking up an LLC in Idaho

-The most effective way to look up an LLC in Idaho is to search the business by name.
+The most practical way to look up an LLC in Idaho is to search by business name.

-The most effective way to look up an LLC is by visiting the Secretary of State's official website.
+The fastest way to look up an LLC is through the Secretary of State's official website.

 1. Using The Secretary of State Search Tool